annlee1226/terraform_noflame_project/README.md

 - Hardware Iteration: Scaling down hardware requirements to make on-site alarms more compact, affordable, and easier to deploy across various environments.
 - Hardware Addition: Incorporating Infrared with the cameras to easily detect if a fire is present.
 For a more in-depth explanation, please come to our booth!

 NoFlame isn't just a project, it's the beginning of a vision to turn reactive fire safety into proactive fire prevention, creating safer communities for everyone.
-Protection of Inaction.
+Protection over Inaction.